 Updatemethod of the Admin API for existing images.

 You can also include additional directives for indicating what the AI algorithm should treat as the foreground object to keep.
 For details see: Specifying the foreground object below.

-Unlike the other methods of removing the background on upload and by updating an existing asset, removing the background on the fly keeps the original image intact and creates a derived version of the image with the background removed.
+Removing the background on the fly keeps the original image intact and creates a derived version of the image with the background removed.